Chiayi–Tainan Plain

-The Chiayi–Tainan, Chianan or Jianan Plain (嘉南平原 (Jiānán Píngyuán)), is an alluvial plain located at the central-southern region of western Taiwan.
-It is the largest plain of the island, and lies in Tainan City and Chiayi County/Chiayi City, from which the name of the plain derived.
-It also includes some portions of Yunlin County, Changhua County, and Kaohsiung City.
+The Jianan, or Chianan Plain (嘉南平原 (Jiānán Píngyuán)), is the main plain of the island, located at the central-southern region of western Taiwan.

+It lies in Tainan City and Chiayi County/Chiayi City, from which the name of the plain derived.
+It also includes some portions of Taichung, Yunlin County, Changhua County, and Kaohsiung City.
 There are several rivers flowing through it, such as the Zengwun River.

 Historically, the plain was mostly inhabited by Taiwanese Aborigines, a small fraction of the population today.
 Since the era of the Qing Dynasty, the Chianan Plain became a main destination of Han immigrants.
 This area also supplies many food crops to the whole island of Taiwan since the Japanese-ruled era.

 Geography

 The alluvial plain of the Choshui River (colored green) is a part of the Chianan Plain (colored yellow) in a broad sense.
 The borders of plains in this image are in accordance with the groundwater zones of Taiwan.

 The Chianan Plain faces the Taiwan Strait on the west, Taichung Basin on the north, Pingtung Plain on the southeast, and lies to the west of foothills that extend from the Alishan Mountains.
 The area determined by dividing the groundwater zones of Taiwan is about 4550 km2.
 Between broadest points, the plain is about 71 km wide and 110 km long.

 Average rainfall in this area is about 1600 mm, lowest in the whole island of Taiwan, and the rainy season is in summer, thus the plain lacks rain in winter.
 Rivers which pass through this region are the Peikang River, Putzu River, Pachang River, Chishui River, Tsengwen River, Yenshui River and Erhjen River.
 These rivers flow over the plain roughly from the eastern mountainous area to the western seacoast, and discharge into the Taiwan Strait.